webdev23/shelix/README.md

 ### Requirements
 </summary>

-Generic infos are given for the Debian family, it is higly recommended to install packages from the sources, in particular to get the last versions.
-There is high chance that shelix runs out of the box on proprietary OS, if the blackbox has a shell and understand hashbang scripting, it's a good start.

 The system require tmux (tested 3.2, 3.3, 3.4, 3.4 next), PHP8+, and the Helix editor.

 `sudo apt install tmux php helix`